 Ingredients

-- 1 ounce finely grated Parmigiano-Reggiano cheese, about ½ cup, loosely packed
+- 1 ounce finely grated Parmigiano-Reggiano cheese, loosely packed

 - Zest from 1 lemon